Legacy of Success

 ASSIGNMENTS AND IMPORTANT COURSE DOCUMENTS

 • Dr. Obenauf’s Guide to Writing and Reasoning Like a Scholar.
-I consider this essential to your success in this course.
+I consider this essential to your success in this course, so much so that I have prepared a Second Edition for Fall 2025.
 This is the same version as in your coursepack.
 I will likely refer you to specific sections of it in my comments on your papers.
 Read it carefully and ask if you have any questions about the advice in it.

 • Richard Obenauf’s Translation of the late medieval morality play Mankind so that you can cite the precise URL of the PDF that’s included in your coursepack.